Burlington in Clifton NJ with Kevin Nassimi

-So Kevin, known each other for a while, tell me a little bit about or tell the audience a little bit better who you are and what you do.
+So Kevin, we’ve known each other for a while, tell me a little bit about, or tell the audience a little bit about who you are and what you do.

-So we’re in the Simi Realty, family owned, private real estate company been around for for about 3540 years, specialize mostly in suburban shopping centers have an in and out portfolio of about 30 centers of in a time across the eastern half of the country.
-Specifically within the company, I VP of the leasing department work on deal making acquisitions, marketing, and everything on that side of the business.
+So we are Nassimi Realty, a family owned, private real estate company been around for for about 35, 40 years, we specialize mostly in suburban shopping centers, have an in and out portfolio of about 30 centers at a time across the eastern half of the country.
+Specifically within the company, as the VP of the leasing department I work on deal making acquisitions, marketing, and everything on that side of the business.